Curry is a dish that is typically served with rice. However, many different side dishes can be served with curry to make the meal even better!

 Light Coconut Rice

-There are many benefits to using light coconut rice as a side dish for curry.
+There are many benefits to using light coconut rice as a side dish for curry chicken.
 The coconut oil in this rice has been shown to positively affect heart health, and the fiber in coconut helps regulate digestion.

 When choosing a recipe to pair with light coconut rice, it is important to select one that is not too spicy or sweet.